miradel51/Self_Supervised_CWS/README.md

 ## Usage
 - Preprocessing
-    - Cleaning data: we clean the data by using simple three steps instead of dirctly train the openly available corpus.
+    - Cleaning data: we clean the data by using simple four steps instead of dirctly train the model using openly available corpus.

         > Step1, remove the continuous multiple white spaces and replace them into single white space.